The Dustman and the Judge

 The Trusted Thief

 One day, he was sniffing forlornly while removing the trash from a wealthy merchant's home and the lady of the house noticed him.
-She had seen the dustman before, when he went about his work with a light, cheerful step, and now he seemed steeped in sorrow.
+She had seen the dustman before, when he went about his work with a light, cheerful step.
+And now he seemed steeped in sorrow.

 "What is it?" she said, approaching him.
 "Why are you sad?"